History of popular religion in Scotland: High Middle Ages

 Pilgrimage was undertaken to local, national and international shrines for personal devotion, as penance imposed by a priest, or to seek cures for illness or infirmity.
 Written sources and pilgrim badges found in Scotland, of clay, jet and pewter, indicate journeys undertaken to Scottish shrines and further afield.
 The most visited pilgrimage sites in late medieval Christendom were Jerusalem, Rome and Santiago de Compostela, in Spain, but Scottish pilgrims also visited Amiens in France and Canterbury in England.

 Scots also played a role in the Crusades.
 Crusading was preached by friars and special taxation was raised from the late twelfth century.
-A contingent of Scots took part in the First Crusade (1096–99).
-Significant numbers of Scots participated in the Egyptian crusades and the seventh (1248–54) and eighth crusades (1270), led by Louis IX of France.
+A contingent of Scots took part in the First Crusade (1096–1099).
+Significant numbers of Scots participated in the Egyptian crusades and the Seventh Crusade (1248–1254) and Eighth Crusade (1270), led by Louis IX of France.
 A later commentator indicated that many of these were ordinary Scotsmen.
 Many died of disease, including the leaders and Louis himself.
 This was the last great crusade, although the ideal remained a major concern of late medieval kings, including Robert I and James IV.

 The Christian calendar incorporated elements of existing practice and dominated the social life of communities.
 Fairs were held at Whitsun and Martinmas, at which people traded, married, moved house and conducted other public business.
 The mid-Winter season of Yule involved two weeks of revels in which even the clergy joined in.
 The feast of Corpus Christi, focused on the body of Christ and held in June, grew in importance throughout the period.
 The central occasion of the Christian calendar was Easter.
 It was preceded by the 40 days of fasting of Lent, during which preachers urged full confession, which took place in church aisles to by priests and friars.
 It cumulated in Easter Sunday, when most parishioners received their annual communion.